Endorsement for Culturally Sensitive, Relationship-focused Practice Promoting Infant Mental Health®

 Q. Are only CT-AIMH sponsored trainings eligible for endorsement?

-Q. I was reading the endorsement requirements for trainings at Level II and it states I need "30 clock hours of relationship-based education training pertaining to the social and emotional development of infants, toddlers and families" and then under Continuing Endorsement Requirements it states: "15 hours per year of relationship-based education training, approved by the organization, specific to the social and emotional well-being of infants, toddlers, and families."
+Q. I was reading the endorsement requirements for trainings at Category II and it states I need "30 clock hours of relationship-based education training pertaining to the social and emotional development of infants, toddlers and families" and then under Continuing Endorsement Requirements it states: "15 hours per year of relationship-based education training, approved by the organization, specific to the social and emotional well-being of infants, toddlers, and families."
 Are these two separate requirements or do they overlap?

 Q. Are there any in-service trainings, conferences or courses that are mandatory while working toward endorsement?